Despite the inherently adversarial nature of divorce

 which reasonable, productive lines of communication can remain open during even

 more challenging divorce proceedings.
-Even in the spouses have troubles talking
+Even if the spouses have trouble talking

-directly with one another, the engagement of legal counsel ensure that the
+directly with one another, the engagement of legal counsel ensures that the

 negotiation process does not run off the rails.